Get travel and medical insurance

 - Holders of a photo ID according to §95 FPG 2005 (diplomats accredited in Austria).
 The identification card must be presented upon entry.

-These persons can enter the country with a medical certificate (Appendix D) that confirms a negative PCR test for SARS-CoV-2 or an antigen test for SARS-CoV-2 not older than 72 hours.
-If no health certificate can be presented, a ten-day (home) quarantine must be started immediately.
-Persons who are obliged to quarantine must confirm this with their own signature in accordance with Annex F. Any costs incurred are to be borne by the traveller.
+These exempt persons can enter the country with a medical certificate (Appendix D) that confirms a negative PCR or antigen test for SARS-CoV-2 not older than 72 hours.
+If this/a negative SARS-CoV-2 test result cannot be presented, a ten-day (home) quarantine must be started immediately.
+Persons who are obliged to quarantine must confirm this with their own signature in accordance with Appendix F. Any costs incurred are to be borne by the passenger.
 In these cases, quarantine may be ended early with a negative PCR or antigen test at any time after entry.